stonefl/stonefl.github.io/_posts/2023-09-06-git-and-github-for-collaboration-a-step-by-step-tutorial.md

 #### merge request

-Once you push the local to the new branch in the remote repository, you can submit a pull request through **Compare & pull request** button on the remote repository page.
+Once you push the local to the new branch in the remote repository, you can submit a pull request through **Pull Requests** tab and then **New pull request** button on the remote repository page.

 ![merge request]({{site.baseurl}}/img/post/github13.png)